leiassyun/A4_project_directory_sy3544/README.md

 1. In the `Configure Java Runtime` setting document, click the icon to edit the current runtime setting for this project and change it to the newly-installed JDK.
 1. In the Command Palette again (`View`->`Command Palette`), search for "`Java: Clean Language Server Workspace`".
 Click the matching option that appears and confirm that you would like to reset the Java language server.

-At this point, the project should run properly.
-Try it out.

-## Solutions
+## Sample visualizations

-The following screenshots show the first 4 visualizations, completed - yours need not be identical, but should be very similar:
+The following screenshots show the first 4 visualizations:

 1. May 2021 Morning Pedestrian Counts:
    ![May 2021 Morning Pedestrian Counts](./images/screenshot_may2021morning.png)